WPManageNinja/mollie-for-paymattic/README.md

 - markAsPaid
 - validateSubscription (If your payment have subscription option it will validate the subscription)

-Implements all the methods of MollieProcessor.php as exact, you may need to make slight changes only where you find mollie is indicated.
+Implements all the methods of <b>API/MollieProcessor.php</b> as exact, you may need to make slight changes only where you find mollie is indicated.

 #### IPN.php file
 Most of the payment mehtod require ipn(Instant payment notification) setup to make payment smooth, secure and reliable such as paypal, mollie , stripe uses ipn.